JesseRai/FRED-Banking-Data-Downloader-Selenium-Automation/README.md

 1. Driver Setup
    - setup_driver(download_path) creates a Chrome WebDriver configured to save files into download_path.
-   - It sets Chrome preferences so downloads happen without prompts.
+   - It configures Chrome download preferences to avoid prompts.
+   - It adds the argument:
+       --headless=new
+     so Chrome can run without opening a visible window.

 2. Navigation
    - navigate_to_banking(driver, wait) opens https://fred.stlouisfed.org/ and clicks through: